ebrulato/hs-tokipona-esperanto/README.md

 > $> curl -X GET http://localhost:8081/swagger.json

+You can use the online version https://editor.swagger.io/ and copy/paste the swagger.json to be able to test and generate your client's stub.

+But you can also install locally a version of swagger.io (see https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/installation.md)

+> $> docker pull swaggerapi/swagger-ui

+> $> docker run -p 80:8080 swaggerapi/swagger-ui

+and you just have to go to http://localhost/ and fill the URL, but in this version it seems that you can't generate client's stub.

 ***Limitations*** :
-* currently it doesn't support https call :( , so on the online https://editor.swagger.io/ tool you can't make any call.
 * the implementation used to expose the swagger file is not very well documented.
 It seems that the team didn't finish the analyze for this behavior.
-But the capacity to expose a swagger based on the real code deployed is so important for me that I used it.
+But the capacity to expose a swagger based on the real code deployed is so important for me that I used it. (see https://github.com/haskell-servant/servant-swagger/issues/17)
+* I tried to use this article https://github.com/input-output-hk/cardano-wallet-legacy/wiki/Specifying-exceptions-with-Servant-and-Swagger to be able to have a better support of the errors, but the current version of swagger for servant don't support corrctly the package https://hackage.haskell.org/package/servant-checked-exceptions...
+There is an other discussion here https://github.com/haskell-servant/servant-swagger/issues/59, but I was not able to use it ;( I will try this later.

 ### Deployment on _Google Cloud Run_